google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 ![](res/polynomialregression11.jpg)

 <!--
 Let's think of overfitting by looking into clothing.
-Here we have a person wearing a reasonably well-fitting suit.
+Here, we have a person wearing a reasonably well-fitting suit.

 Source: photo by NordWood Themes on Unsplash